 2. Private key selection

-• Alice choose a private key , a random number between 1 and
+• Alice choose a private key , where

-• Bob choose a private key , a random number between 1 and
+• Bob choose a private key , where

 3. Public key computation